jiportilla/edge_jason_exporter/README.md

 - Notice that Horizon has again automatically added some additional `properties` to your Policy.
 These generated property values can be used in `constraints` in Node Policies and Deployment Policies.

-- Now that you have set up the Policy for your Edge Node and the published Service policy is in the exchange, we can move on to the final step of defining a Deployment Policy to tie them all together and cause software to be automatically deployed on your Edge Node.
+- Now that you have set up the published Service policy is in the exchange, we can move on to the next step of defining a Deployment Policy.

 ### Deployment Policy